stklieme/StatusView/README.md

 **Usage**

-- Add StatusView.swift and SpinningProgressIndicatorLayer.swift to your project
+- Copy the files into your project or add the package as Package Dependency.
-- Set the class of the view to StatusView
+- Set the class of the view to StatusView.
 - The view is supposed to be square (aspect ratio of 1:1)

 <br>